RouninMedia/DaNIS3H-Namespacing/README.md

 In turn, each **ashivaModule**'s namespacing successfully shields the behaviour and presentation of that **ashivaModule**'s own elements from being influenced or modified by scripts or styles from other **ashivaModules** within the same HTML document.

 Consequently, each **ashivaModule** represents an entirely encapsulated sub-section of the parent HTML document.
-We may safely continue to add styles and scripts to any **ashivaModule**, confident that none of these additions will lead to an unintended modification of any other part of the HTML document.
+We may safely continue to add styles and scripts to any **ashivaModule**, confident that none of these additions will inadvertently modify any other part of the HTML document.

 This *also* means that an **ashivaModule** developed for one website may be straightforwardly saved as an **ashivaPackage** JSON file and then deployed on an entirely separate website without risk of incompatibility.
 (Multiple **ashivaPackages** may also be saved and exported together as a single JSON file called an **ashivaBundle**.)